aulin1/Image-Processing/USEME.md

 The expected command has to be the <strong>first string in the command line</strong>.
 The program would not run if provided otherwise.

-If there is no argument provided, the default new version of the controller will run instead
+If there is no argument provided, the default new version of the controller will run instead.
+If the argument provided is not an accepted command, the new version of the controller will run instead.

 ### Condition of command usage
 #### Using the command line prior to running the program